oshaughnessy/sierramountainll/_pages/volunteers.md

 Many parents like to help there at a time before or after their kids are playing so they can see their games, too.

+### Umpires

+_We need umpires!_ Umpires oversee all of our games from the player pitch division and above, and we can't play without them.

+Our [Umpire in Chief]({{ site.baseurl }}/contact/), Tom Burdette, is always looking for new people, 13-90, to help keep our players safe and enforce the rules.
+He will host training sessions each season, and every game will have experienced umpires to speak as the ultimate authority so new ones have time to grow into the role.

+Any youth who are interested,
+especially, would be welcome to reach out.
+It's a great way to learn confidence, responsibility, and acting in authority around other kids and adults.

+If you're interested, please text Tom at `831-818-6859`.

 ## Registration